 What it really comes down to is deciding which have the greatest potential for your blog.
 For me, #1 is Pinterest.
 As soon as I saw the potential of Pinterest, I started spending a ton of time on that channel, and it has truly paid off.
 And when I saw that no matter how hard I worked on Twitter, it wasn’t driving any more traffic, I stopped spending time on Twitter.
 And it still sent me exactly the same amount of traffic.

 While blogging can be expensive, it doesn’t necessarily have to be.
 The only expense I had for my first 8 months of blogging was my domain name because I chose to use a free blogging platform.
 If your blog is strictly going to be a hobby, I would spring for the domain name, and then set your blog up on a free platform like blogger and call it a day.
 You can do that for as little as $12 per year.

 If you’re hoping to make some money off of your blog, I would spend slightly more money, but it still doesn’t have to be a lot!
-You can sign up for WordPress hosting for as little as $3.95/month with Bluehost, which is the company I use and recommend to newbie bloggers.
+You can sign up for WordPress hosting for as little as $3.95/month with Siteground, which is the company I use and recommend to any blogger.
 With the domain, you’re still only spending about $60 per year.

 There are a lot of blogging myths surround this industry.
 If you stop listening to the six I discussed above, I guarantee your blogging journey will be a bit easier!

 Which of these blogging myths are you told, or which have you believed?